 PACE financing is repaid through your property tax bill and collected with your regular property taxes as non-ad valorem assessment.

-You will see an additional line item on your property tax bill for your scheduled payment.
-First payment may be deferred for up to 2 years by capitalizing interest.
+Depending upon your location, you will see an additional line item on your property tax bill for your scheduled payment, or you may receive a separate tax bill.
+Additionally, the first payment may be deferred for up to 2 years by capitalizing interest.

 Note, if you have your taxes escrowed by your mortgage lender, the bank will adjust your monthly payment to include the amount due for the financing.

-- All mortgage related debt plus the Program financing may not exceed 100% of the value of the property.
+- All mortgage related debt plus the PACE financing may not exceed 100% of the value of the property.

 - The Property Owner must be current on their mortgage at the time of the application without any delinquencies of more than 30 days in the past 12 months or since the property owner acquired the property, whichever is shorter.

 The Property must not be subject to outstanding involuntary liens such mechanics or municipal nuisance liens.

 - The Property owner must not have declared bankruptcy in the last 7 years and property must not be subject to an active bankruptcy.

 Project Costs must be within industry cost guidelines and can include both the cost of the Eligible or Qualifying Products and the installation costs.
 Products must be permanently affixed to the property.